eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/common.rst

 The topic name and data type are used as meta-data to determine whether Publishers and Subscribers can exchange messages.
-There is a deeper explanation of the "topic" field here: :ref:`Topic_information`.
+There is a deeper explanation of the "topic" field here: :ref:`dds_layer_topic`.

 .. literalinclude:: /../code/XMLTester.xml
     :language: xml